NETWAYS/gitlab-training/Introduction/03_Basics.md

 stores information about what will go into your next commit.
 It is sometimes referred to as the "index", but it’s also common to refer to it as the staging area.

+The `Git directory` is where Git stores the metadata and object database for your project.
+This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

 ~~~ENDSECTION~~~